mantidproject/mantid/dev-docs/source/EnumeratedString.rst

 In the above code, a :code:`CAKETYPE` object can be created either from a :code:`CakeTypeEnum`, or from one of the strings in the :code:`cakeTypeNames` array (either by the literal, or by accessig it in the array), or from another :code:`CAKETYPE` object.
 The only assignment/comparison not directly possible is from :code:`CakeTypeEnum` to one of the strings.
-Otherwise free converstion and comparison from :code:`CAKETYPE`, :code:`CakeTypeEnum`, and strings from :code:`cakeTypeNames` is possible.
+Otherwise free conversion and comparison from :code:`CAKETYPE`, :code:`CakeTypeEnum`, and strings from :code:`cakeTypeNames` is possible.

 Example of Use of EnumeratedString
 ----------------------------